Norwich and Peterborough Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Norwich and Peterborough Building Society’s changes.
-Notwithstanding that utilising this technology is not a condition for acceptance on the Norwich and Peterborough Building Society panel, demonstrating you can remain up to date with Norwich and Peterborough Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel standing.
+This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Norwich and Peterborough Building Society’s changes.
+Even though utilising the tool is not a condition for acceptance on the Norwich and Peterborough Building Society panel, demonstrating you can remain up to date with Norwich and Peterborough Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, leads to a PII saving.
+The system generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Norwich and Peterborough Building Society

-Banks and building societies often change their requirements.
+Banks and building societies frequently change their requirements.
 The BSA instructions from Norwich and Peterborough Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes